History of Keele services

 Having won the contract by impressing the Ministry with their ideas, Fortes quickly found themselves in hot water for the poor detail in their design work.
 Fortes missed out on several subsequent service station contracts over the next five years as a result.

-A delay in construction meant the Staffordshire section of the M6 (including the services) was ready to open before the Cheshire section.
-This would have seen the motorway come to an end at the boundary, just north of the services.
-Fortes had to opening the services even though this part of the M6 was a dead-end.
+A delay in construction meant the Staffordshire section of the M6 (including the service area) was ready to open before the Cheshire section.
+This would have seen the motorway come to an end at the boundary, just north of the service area.
+Fortes had offered to open the service area even though this part of the M6 was a dead-end.

 In the event this didn't happen: the M6 opened to J16 in 1962, but Keele opened on the day the M6 was extended to J20, 15 November 1963.
 A film celebrating the opening of the motorway praised Keele for its "varied and reasonably priced menu" and "relaxing surroundings", saying it would "cater for every motorway user".